Adult Services

 • Autism Diagnostic Interview – Revised (A semi-structured clinical interview with those familiar with the patient’s behavior, particularly in early development periods with special focus on ASD symptoms)

-• Autism Diagnostic Observation System – II (An direct clinical testing for behaviors associated with ASD)
+• Autism Diagnostic Observation System – II (direct clinical testing for behaviors associated with ASD)

 • Leiter International Performance Scale – III / Comprehensive Test of Nonverbal Intelligence – 2/ Test of Nonverbal Intelligence – 4 (Non-verbal tests of intellectual capacity)